Literacy Coaches and Reading Specialists FAQs

 What supports will be provided to local educational agencies that receive these funds?

-The California Department of Education (CDE) has posted the intent to award $27 million via a competitive grant to the Sacramento County Office of Education (SCOE) to support the Literacy Coaches and Reading Specialists (LCRS) program.
-SCOE, in conjunction with the CDE, will develop and provide training for educators to become literacy coaches and reading and literacy specialists, as well as provide professional learning, such as communities of practice, to support the other allowable activities of the grant.
+The CDE has awarded $27 million via a competitive grant to the Sacramento County Office of Education (SCOE) to support the LCRS program.
+SCOE, in conjunction with the CDE, is developing and providing training for educators to become literacy coaches and reading and literacy specialists, as well as providing professional learning, such as communities of practice, to support the other allowable activities of the grant.

 CDE program staff are also available to support LEAs.
 LCRS program staff can be reached by email at PLIO@cde.ca.gov.